Massage in dogs is a form of veterinary physiotherapy. The dog's skin and muscles are treated with the hands. The aims of massage are to:

 During a massage your pet’s body secretes the hormone oxytocin, which ensures that your pet feels good and happy.

 Anyone who knows what a good massage is certainly likes to have a massage.
 Even if it is sometimes a little bit painful, a massage does one good.
-It is just the same for animals, and muscle tension can also be painful for them.
+It is just the same for dogs, and muscle tension can also be painful for them.
 This tension occurs due to incorrect loading or poor posture due to diseases of the musculoskeletal system.

 A stimulating massage, by contrast, aims at muscle tension through nerve stimulation, thereby strengthening the muscles.
 To intensify the massage aids such as porcupine balls or a brush are used.